raufs/paiof/README.md

 If you find paiof useful for your research, please cite:

 * OrthoFinder: phylogenetic orthology inference for comparative genomics.
 Emms and Kelly, _Genome Biology_ 2016.
-* Ancestral expansions in biosynthetic traits for both bacteria and fungi are linked to developments of multicellularity.
-Salamzade, Kalan, and Currie, 2025.